University of Virginia Diabetes Tele-Education Program

-- Intervention: Teleconferencing technology is used to offer diabetes education programs to people with diabetes or those at high risk for developing it and health professional training in endocrinology and lifestyle behavior changes.
+- Intervention: Teleconferencing technology is used to offer diabetes education programs to people with diabetes or those at high risk for developing it.
+Health professionals are also indirectly trained in diabetes care and management.

 - Results: Participants reported better prevention techniques and/or self-management of diabetes after being thoroughly educated about this condition.

 Portions of rural Virginia are considered high diabetes

 risk areas of the state.
 To address this problem, the

 for Diabetes Prevention and Education (VCDPE) at the

 University of Virginia (UVA) has offered free diabetes

 community health centers, small rural hospitals, health